RhymeForge ยท Word page

 Why recount rhymes the way it does

 The phonology of recount is a two-syllable core: the wide /aสŠ/ (/aสŠ/), then it ends in a nasal feeding into a stop.
-In our 54,000-word dictionary the perfect-rhyme pool returns 39 matches, family rhymes 0, additive and subtractive together 87, assonance 4,948, and consonance 345.
-The empty family column matters less than it looks.
-Family rhymes are a strict-classifier construct; the songwriter's ear accepts most assonance matches in their place.
+In our 54,000-word dictionary the perfect-rhyme pool returns 64 matches, family rhymes 0, additive and subtractive together 180, assonance 4,401, and consonance 370.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 In practice: start at the top of the perfect column, scan family next, and reach for the assonance pool when the strict matches feel worn.
 A lyric that uses only strict rhymes for recount tends to read as dated; the contemporary ear forgives โ€” and often prefers โ€” the slant.

 More songwriting tools